joBr99/nspanel-lovelace-ui/tasmota/README.md

 - `FlashNextion URL`

-Start's flashing a tft file to the nextion screen via Nextion Upload Protocol 1.2
+Start's flashing a tft file to the nextion screen via Nextion Upload Protocol 1.2 Might be required to send the command twice (known issue, didn't investigate yet)

 Webserver must be reachable via HTTP and support Range Header